michaelsse/WTS-OJS-Theme/README.md

-# Bootstrap3 for OJS 3.0
+# Western Theological Seminary Theme for OJS 3.0

-A community-built theme for OJS 3.0 that implements Bootstrap 3 components.
+Based on Bootstrap3 for OJS 3.0: A community-built theme for OJS 3.0 that implements Bootstrap 3 components.

 ## Installation